elizabethdaly/numpy-random/README.md

 The simple random data functions in the numpy.random package allow for the generation of arrays of random numbers of different types (floats, integers), within specified ranges, or from a provided array.
 The easiest way to explain the range of functionality provided is to illustrate with a few functions.
 Some functions on the documentation page appear to have identical explanations, but it turns out that some are deprecated (allowed but discouraged) and others are aliases to a single function.

 ### 3 (ii) Permutations functions <a name="sec2PER"></a>
-The permutations functions provide for shuffling of data.
+The permutations functions provide for random shuffling of data.

 ## 4. Examples of distributions functions <a name="section3"></a>
 What is a distribution function?
 Why are they needed?
 Why so many different types?
 What is the CDF?